Livestock & Grazing

 grassland_forage_calibration:

-This second figure complements the feed-efficiency plot by separating grassland-specific calibration effects. yield_correction is one-sided: values run from 0 to 1 and only reduce effective grassland yield (never increase it).
+The figure below shows the grassland calibration results. yield_correction is one-sided: values run from 0 to 1 and only reduce effective grassland yield (never increase it).
 Countries with forage deficits are additionally flagged via hatching, indicating reliance on exogenous_forage_mt_dm after endogenous grassland supply is exhausted.

 Map of grassland forage yield correction by country